Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/welcome.md

 ## Quick Installation

 The TestbedOS GitHub repository can be found at [`https://github.com/Bristol-Cyber-Security-Group/testbed-os`](https://github.com/Bristol-Cyber-Security-Group/testbed-os>) and we have packaged the installation into an Ansible playbook.
+The target supported platform for TestbedOS currently assumes that you have administrator privileges and that you are the single user on your machine.
 We will build and install TestbedOS based on this codebase using the following steps.

 1. On your terminal, install the prerequisites for the installation if they are not already available on your machine.